-Section 7.1 Labor Council Representatives

-The Employer shall recognize no more than three (3) employees (one from each shift and one of which shall be the chief steward) selected by members of the Labor Council to act as representatives for the purpose of this Agreement.
-The employees so designated shall be recognized as representatives provided herein.
+Section 7.1 Labor Council Representatives The Employer shall recognize no more than one (1) employee who shall be Chief Steward selected by members of the Labor Council to act as representative for the purpose of this Agreement.
+The employee so designated shall be recognized as the representative provided herein.

-Section 7.2 Roster of Labor Council Representatives.

-The Labor Council shall provide to the Employer an official roster of its representatives which is to be kept current at all times and shall include the following:
+Section 7.2 Roster of Labor Council Representatives The Labor Council shall provide to the Employer an official roster of its representatives which is to be kept current at all times and shall include the following: